There's a "stablecoin invasion" happening. Will this price-stabilized virtual currency be the next big thing to disrupt the crypto space?

-Seeing how global remittances totaled $613B in 2017 alone, this is a massive use case for stablecoins.
+Seeing how the global remittances market is estimated to be worth nearly $800B, according to CB Insights’ Industry Analyst Consensus, this is a massive use case for stablecoins.

 In the event of a fiat currency crashing in value, local citizens could exchange their crashing currency for USD-backed, EUR-backed, or even gold-backed stablecoins quickly before they lose even more of their savings, thus protecting them from further drops in value.